 One of the most effective ways to learn about a study abroad program or location is by connecting with its alumni!
 When you get the firsthand account of someone’s experience, it gives great insight into what it’s actually like to go abroad.
 Being able to talk to someone who has gone to a place that you are interested in, or done a program that you’re considering, is invaluable.
-We caught up with AIFS Alumni Ambassador, Hanna LeBuhn, who chose to study abroad in Argentina with AIFS during her Spring 2018 semester.
+We caught up with AIFS Abroad alum Hanna LeBuhn, who chose to study abroad in Buenos Aires, Argentina with AIFS during her Spring 2018 semester.
 Read on as she reflects on her experience and gives advice.

 Why did you choose the AIFS Study Abroad in Argentina program?
 How did you learn about it?